 The Swedish Chemicals Agency's guidance documents on national chemicals control for other countries

-The Swedish Chemicals Agency has developed guidance documents on various areas that are important for the development of a national chemical control.
+The Swedish Chemicals Agency has developed guidance documents on various areas that are important for the development of a national chemicals control.
 The purpose is to support other countries who want to develop their chemical control.

-The documents should be read as a supplement the so called LIRA guidance on legislation, institutional structures and funding for preventive chemical control that was produced by the UN Environmental Program (UNEP) in collaboration with the Swedish Chemicals Agency.
+The documents should be read as a supplement the so called LIRA guidance on legislation, institutional structures and funding for preventive chemical control that was produced by the UN Environmental Programme (UNEP) in collaboration with the Swedish Chemicals Agency.

 The documents are in English and are included in the guidance series "Guidance on national chemicals control for other countries".